Folium Systems

 Quality scorecard

-A max-detail packet should tell reviewers how to judge the work.
+A useful packet should tell reviewers how to judge the work.

 Folium uses scorecards to make a subjective AI conversation more inspectable.
 The score is not a substitute for judgment; it helps leadership see whether the next step is education, repair, sandbox, pilot, or operations.